HousedHorse/reli2732-final/study.md

     meditation, psychedelic drugs, etc.
   - Redefines how death is seen or interpreted

-##The Most Common Causes of Death in the 21st Century
+## The Most Common Causes of Death in the 21st Century

 - Cancer
-- Major cause of the the rise of cancer because humans live longer -Therefore affects more older people
+- Major cause of the the rise of cancer because humans live longer
+  - Therefore affects more older people

-##Bill C-14
+## Bill C-14

 - In 2016 allows physicsian assisted suicide
 - Under this laws nurse practioners or  physicians may provide a substance to end